Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 `<flags>` is the sum of zero or more of the following:

-1: automatically map the first available drive to the first available partition on the first available device controlled by the driver, but only if there's at least one unused drive available in the system and the driver provides at least one device with at least one valid partition (or has no partitions, e.g. a floppy disk).
+1: Automatically map the first available drive to the first available partition on the first available device controlled by the driver, but only if there's at least one unused drive available in the system and the driver provides at least one device with at least one valid partition (or has no partitions, e.g. a floppy disk).

-2: silent mode (don't print initialization messages from the driver).
+2: Silent mode (don't print initialization messages from the driver).

 4: Use the `<data address>,<data length>` syntax for passing initialization data to the driver (if omitted, the `<data>[,<data>...]` syntax is used instead).